 Also read: Car Dealer Insurance Crackdown

-Compulsory third-party (CTP) or sometimes referred to as Green Slip is mandatory car insurance for all registered vehicles in Australia.
-Drivers or vehicle owners of vehicles without CTP insurance detected by traffic monitoring cameras will be castigated accordingly.
+Compulsory third-party (CTP) or sometimes referred to as a Green Slip is mandatory car insurance for all registered vehicles in Australia.
+Drivers or vehicle owners of vehicles without CTP insurance detected by traffic monitoring cameras will be reprimanded accordingly.

 This type of scheme generally covers all injuries or even death of crash victims like pedestrians and other persons on the road in case your car is involved in a vehicular accident.
 Your Green Slip will safeguard you from financial liabilities such as compensation claims of victims or lawsuits that might emerge.